County Clare: Physical geography

 Bodies of water define much of the physical boundaries of Clare.
 To the south-east is the River Shannon, Ireland's longest river, and to the south is the Shannon Estuary.
-The border to the north-east is defined by Lough Derg which is the third-largest lake on Ireland.
+The border to the north-east is defined by Lough Derg which is the third-largest lake in Ireland.
 To the west is the Atlantic Ocean, and to the north is Galway Bay.
 Loop Head (Irish: Ceann Léime, meaning 'leap head') is the county's westernmost point of land.

 County Clare contains The Burren, a unique karst region, which contains rare flowers and fauna.
 At the western edge of The Burren, facing the Atlantic Ocean, are the Cliffs of Moher.
 The highest point in County Clare is Moylussa, 532 m, in the Slieve Bernagh range in the east of the county.

 The following islands lie off the coast of the county: